Offers In Compromise

 In preparing an offer, ensure that you clearly state in the opening paragraph of the memorandum under what ground you are submitting the offer.

 Doubt as to Liability

 A taxpayer may submit an offer-in-compromise based on doubt as to liability (“DATL”) if there is a genuine dispute as to the existence or amount of the correct tax liability under the law.
 Treas.
 Reg. § 301.7122-1(b)(2).
+An offer or the DATL ground also may be submitted in lieu of a Request for Audit Reconsideration.
 DATL does not exist where the liability has been established by a final court decision or judgment concerning the existence or amount of the liability.
-The IRS may not reject an OIC-DATL because it could not find its administrative file.
-The taxpayer must submit a detailed written statement explaining why he/she does not owe the tax along with Form 656-L. A financial statement (Form 433) does not need to be included with an offer made on the basis of DATL.
+The IRS may not reject an offer based on DATL because it could not find its administrative file.
+The taxpayer must submit a brief explaining why he/she does not owe the tax along with Form 656-L. A financial statement (Form 433) does not need to be included with an offer made on the basis of DATL.